Ebury/chameleon/README.md

 import { ComponentName } from '@ebury/chameleon-components';
 ```

+**Note!
+If you are going to use `ec-phone-number-input`, you must host icons from `node_modules/svg-country-flags/png100px/` in your page's root url with path `icons/country-flags/100`.**
+For example icon with path `node_modules/svg-country-flags/png100px/gb.png` should be available in your project by url `icons/country-flags/100/gb.png`.

 ## Theming

 The components can use a custom theme.
 There are four color palettes used by the CSS, two of them can be adjusted via